No. 168 - Barton - Isis Hall (1931)

-The Barton region and the Isis River also has an interesting connection with Launceston.
-The Kings Bridge Bar and Restaurant near the Gorge was originally an old 'corn mill house' built by Andrew Gatenby after his arrival in Tasmania in 1823 and this sat on the banks of the Isis River (once called Penny Royal Creek).
-It was moved to Launceston stone by stone when the Penny Royal Complex was created.
+The Barton region has an interesting connection with Launceston.
+The Kings Bridge Bar and Restaurant near the Gorge was originally the old 'corn mill house' built by Andrew Gatenby after his arrival in Tasmania in 1823.
+This was the place where Presbyterians worshipped in the 1890s.
+The mill was located on the banks of the Isis River (once called Penny Royal Creek).
+It was moved to Launceston and reconstructed at Penny Royal Complex

 The Old Baton Mill